tsi-martin/hadoop_demo/README.md

 ### Zeppelin notebook

-You can access to Zeppelin at http://<ip/fqdn>:15000
+You can access to Zeppelin at http://<Instance IP or FQDN>:15000

 ### Check running container